pijiongmares/logseq/pages/Obsidian Archived Journals.md

 - # Standup 101521
   collapsed:: true
 	- ## onboarding
 		- ### aws
 			- api gateway - routing (sesame.menu and mobile only)
 			- s3 - file storage server
 			- ec2 - elastic compute cloud (servers)
 	- ## send sms to confirm address
 		- still reviewing the codes of the projects involved
 		- and have identified some places where the changes might apply
 - # Standup 101821
+	- ## onboarding
+		- reading ways of working in engineering and the team
+	- ## send sms to confirm address
+		- setting up the kjt-sms-connect-service applcation to my local machine which is the backend service for the sms sending feature
 - # Standup 101921
 - # Standup 102021
 - # Standup 102121